Instead of starting this article by explaining to you what Sri Lankan food is, let me tell you what Sri Lankan food is definitely not.

 Lunch (Rice and Curry)

-You should also keep in mind that there are dozens of curries in Sri Lankan cuisine.
-It’s easy to fall under impression that people are eating the same thing for lunch every day.
+For many people around the world, “curry” means something cooked in gravy with addition of spices.
+For Sri Lankans, curry is a blanket term for all kinds of dishes served alongside rice.
+There are dozens of curries in Sri Lankan cuisine.
+It’s easy to fall under the impression that people are eating the same thing for lunch every day.
 But while you do indeed eat rice and curry, curries almost never repeat day in and day out.
 Pretty much any kind of meat, fish, vegetable, fruit, leaf, or nut can be cooked into a curry.
 Now imagine how many options you have.

 Another thing to consider is that curries that are served together should be balanced and complement each other.
-Your regular lunch will consist of at least four-five curries, all of which should be of different taste, texture, and cooking method.
-For example, one of the curries should have a spicy gravy, one of them should have a creamy gravy and no spices (so called “yellow curry”), one should be fried, one should be crunchy, one should be fresh and leafy.
+Your regular lunch will consist of at least 4 curries, all of which should be of different taste, texture, and cooking method.
+For example, one curry might be spicy and another – creamy and mellow; one will be cooked in gravy, another deep-fried, yet another tempered; one can be crunchy, another – chewy, yet another – fresh and leafy.

 The list of curries below is far from being complete.
 When deciding which curries to recommend to you I tried to include either very popular curries that you’ll find in any home (like chicken curry, lentil curry, etc.) or unusual curries that you likely haven’t seen before (lotus root curry, jackfruit seed curry).